Austen Ivereigh

-Austen Ivereigh (born 25 March 1966) is a UK-based Catholic journalist, author, commentator and biographer of Pope Francis.
+Austen Ivereigh (born 25 March 1966) is a UK-based Catholic journalist, author, commentator and biographer of Pope Francis.Ivereigh attended Worth School, a Benedictine Catholic boarding school near Worth, West Sussex, England.
+The school is located within Worth Abbey, a Benedictine monastery.

 Career

 Ivereigh formerly served as deputy editor of The Tablet and later director for public affairs of the former Archbishop of Westminster, Cardinal Cormac Murphy-O'Connor.
 Ivereigh travelled with the archbishop to Rome for the 2005 papal conclave.

 In 2014, Ivereigh published The Great Reformer: Francis and the Making of a Radical Pope, a biography of Pope Francis.
 Hugh O'Shaughnessy wrote in The Observer, "Dr Ivereigh’s exhaustive book on the first pope from the New World follows Paul Vallely’s excellent Pope Francis: Untying the Knots, in making better known the life and thoughts of this son of Italian immigrants to Buenos Aires."
 In The Washington Post, Elizabeth Tenety wrote, "In pushing the church forward, Francis today insists that 'God is not afraid of new things' and that the complexities of human life are not necessarily black and white.
 'Jorge Bergoglio’s radicalism comes from his willingness to go to the essentials, to pare back to the Gospel,' Ivereigh writes.
 Francis found his way to the essentials while putting in place the post-Vatican II spiritual renewal in his Jesuit order by focusing on 'poverty, holiness, missionary focus, obedience to the pope and unity.'
 During his time as provincial superior of the Society of Jesus in Argentina, he attempted to reorient a politically charged church culture toward the spirituality of everyday holiness."

 Ivereigh followed up with a second biography in 2019, Wounded Shepherd: Pope Francis and His Struggle to Convert the Catholic Church.

 Ivereigh frequently appears on radio and TV programmes to comment in stories involving the Church.
 He is Fellow in Contemporary Church History at Campion Hall, Oxford.

 Ivereigh speaking at an interview for an Argentinian newspaper.